OpenBankProject/Hello-OBP-OAuth1.0a-IOS/README.md

 Hello-OBP-OAuth1.0a-IOS
 =======================

-Those are two basic apps to demonstrate the integration of the OpenBankProject with OAuth1.0-Authentication into IOS and Mac applications.
+This is a basic app to demonstrate the integration of the OpenBankProject with OAuth1.0-Authentication into IOS applications.